 This section of our website provides start-up and relocation information for businesses interested in coming to Vanderhoof.
 It is also a great resource for existing businesses to learn how and where they can advertise their businesses in Vanderhoof and the north.

 Below is information on where to go in Vanderhoof to start a business here.

 2) Pick a business name and get it approved and register your business at the Service BC Centre (189 Stewart Street East).
 You can find out information on how to register for GST and PST (if applicable), as well as ask about other regulations and requirements for starting up businesses such as restaurants etc. from the Service BC Centre.

-3) Acquire a business license from the office of the District Municipality of Vanderhoof.
+3) Acquire a business license from the office of the District Municipality of Vanderhoof (160 Connaught Street).

-5) Office stationary supples are available at various stores in Vanderhoof, such as the Great Canadian Dollar Store on Burrard Avenue, Bird on a Wire Media on Stewart Street West, and the Co-op grocery floor and Rexall Drugs (both in the Co-op Mall).
-Office furniture is often available at the local furniture stores in Vanderhoof.
+5) Office stationary supplies are available at various stores in Vanderhoof, such as the Great Canadian Dollar Store on Burrard Avenue, Bird on a Wire Media on Stewart Street West, and the Four Rivers Co-op grocery floor and Rexall Drugs (both in the Co-op Mall).
+Office furniture is often available at the local furniture stores in Vanderhoof such as City Furniture.

 6) Register your domain name and build a website.
 Check out the Chamber of Commerce Member Directory for businesses in Vanderhoof that could help you with your media and marketing needs.